 For more information on Parent Aware, please visit the Parent Aware website.

-For more information on the early learning scholarships, please contact our office at MDE.ELS@state.mn.us.
+For more information on the Early Learning Scholarships Program, please contact our office at MDE.ELScholarships@state.mn.us

 Early Learning Scholarship Participation